Key facts

 Develop an understanding of the theories and models of strategic human resource management and how they can be applied in organisations to enhance performance.
 Learn how the strategic use of people resources and HR practices can drive an organisation’s strategic direction.

-You will come to understand the four core parts of strategic staffing including the staffing context, recruitment, personnel selection, and retention management.
-You will also build a thorough understanding of employment relations within an Australian and international context and examine how employment relationships are managed within a framework of change.
+Build your understanding of strategic staffing including the staffing context, planning, recruitment, selection and retention management.
+You will also build a thorough understanding of workplace relations within an Australian and international context and examine how employment relationships are managed within a framework of change.

-Hone your critical thinking skills while analysing the role human resource management plays in managing the rewards and performance of individuals and groups in organisations.
+Hone your critical thinking skills while analysing the role human resource management plays in building workforce capability and managing the rewards and performance of individuals and groups in organisations.

 This course is a pathway into the Master of Human Resource Management.